FluxML/Functors.jl/README.md

 ```

 `functor` returns the parts of the object that can be inspected, as well as a `re` function that takes those values and restructures them back into an object of the original type.

+For a discussion regarding implementing functors for which only a subset of the fields are "seen" by `functor`, see [here](https://github.com/FluxML/Functors.jl/issues/3#issuecomment-626747663).

+For a discussion regarding the need for a `cache` in the implementation of `fmap`, see [here](https://github.com/FluxML/Functors.jl/issues/2).